 When I launched my site, I was on a shoestring budget.
 I had had just been ripped off by some “web guru” and the company that initially set my blog was overcharging and underdelivering.
 I’m embarrassed to admit how much money I was shaken down for.

 Luckily, I was able to pursue a criminal case against the “web guru,” and I am getting my money back in dribs and drabs each month.
 However, that’s a story for my epic life story movie (if you know any Hollywood big shots have your people call my people; also I’m going to need “people”).

 At the time, spending $300 dollars on a course was not something that was going to happen.
 Not getting further in the red to promote my blog was luckily one of the best decisions I made.

-I found that most of the information in blogging eCourses is readily available online, and for free!
+I found that most of the information in blogging eCourses are readily available online, and for free!

 I set about joining the number of blogging online communities, where I soaked in and put into action all of the excellent Free information.

 I am here to tell you: if I can launch a profitable blog without shelling out hundreds of dollars, then you can too.
 Assuming you are willing to put in the work.
 There are no shortcuts in blogging.
 There is no marginal recipe for rearranging words that are going to instantly quadruple your traffic instantly.